uzh-dqbm-cmi/eustar_dgm4h/README.md

  ## Running experiments on artificial data

- Please be mindful to adapt the paths to save, load data, models, figures etc. to match your environment.
+ Please be mindful to adapt the paths to save, load data, models, figures etc. to match your environment (`path_to_project` variable at the beginning of the scripts/notebooks)
 1.  `pip install -r requirements.txt`
 2.  `python3 fake_data/generate_fake_data.py` to generate fake data (then stored in fake_data/raw)
 3. `python3 benchmarkVAE/src/pythae/ssc/create_cv.py` to create the cohorts and objects (takes some time depending on the size of the data)